laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README.md

 I envision this will go like

-make exp-greene   # this will produce experiement-greene.sh
+make exp-greene   # this will produce experiment-greene.sh

-make runit-greene # to run experiement-greene.sh
+make runit-greene # to run experiment-greene.sh

 and on rivanna